This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 NIST is building a community of interest so that interested individuals and organizations can follow the progress of NIST telework cybersecurity and privacy publications and can provide input on them.
 Join the community of interest by sending your request to firstname.lastname@example.org.

 Also, download our fact sheet for the Telework: Working Anytime, Anywhere project that talks about our planned updates to Special Publication 800-46, then provide us feedback!
-The Call for Comments ends October 30, 2020.
+The Call for Comments has ended, but we still welcome any suggestions you have.